ionic-team/ionic-docs/versioned_docs/version-v7/react/your-first-app/8-distribute.md

 ## What’s Next?

 Congratulations!
 You developed a complete cross-platform Photo Gallery app that runs on the web, iOS, and Android.
-Not only that, you have also then built the app and deployed it to you users devices!
+Not only that, you have also then built the app and deployed it to your users devices!

 There are many paths to follow from here.
 Try adding another [Ionic UI component](https://ionicframework.com/docs/components) to the app, or more [native functionality](https://capacitorjs.com/docs/apis).
 The sky’s the limit.
 Once you have added another feature run the the build and deploy process again through Appflow to get it out to your users.